foam-framework/foam/tutorial/todo/0-intro.md

 Now your `PROJECT` directory is served from `http://localhost:8000/`.

+## Load the Completed App

+The final version of the tutorial app we're about to build lives in the FOAM repository as a demo.
+Let's load it up now, and see where we'll be going.

 The app is a fairly basic Todo list.
 You can create new Todo items with the red
 + button.
 Tap a Todo to edit it.
 It supports search-as-you-type and more.